hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

   (like `~> 1.0.0`); if you specify a constraint, the workspace will always use the newest release that meets that constraint.
 Defaults to the latest available version.
-* `trigger_prefixes` - (Optional) List of repository-root-relative paths which describe all locations to be tracked for changes.
+* `trigger_prefixes` - (Optional) LList of trigger prefixes that describe the paths Terraform Cloud monitors for changes, in addition to the working directory.
+Trigger prefixes are always appended to the root directory of the repository.
+  Terraform Cloud or Terraform Enterprise will start a run when files are changed in any directory path matching the provided set of prefixes.
 Mutually exclusive with `trigger-patterns`.
-* `trigger_patterns` - (Optional) List of repository-root-relative GLOB patterns which describe all locations to be tracked for changes.
+* `trigger_patterns` - (Optional) List of glob patterns that describe the files Terraform Cloud monitors for changes.
+Trigger patterns are always appended to the root directory of the repository.
 Mutually exclusive with `trigger-prefixes`.
 * `tag_names` - (Optional) A list of tag names for this workspace.
 Note that tags must only contain letters, numbers, colons, or hyphens.
 * `working_directory` - (Optional) A relative path that Terraform will execute within.
 Defaults to the root of your repository.